xanxerus/termcube/README.md

                   Kociemba's two-phase algorithm, turn by turn random-turns    - Start from solved, then apply random turns until solved

+##cursesinteract.py
+This module has one class (a cube simulator) and one function that uses that class to simulate a cube using python's curses module.

+Press F, R, U, L, D, B, M, E, S, X, Y, or Z to turn the cube.
+Hold shift and press to do the reverse of that turn.

+Press : to initiate a command or type a longer string of notation.

+Available commands:
+-reset      - Reset the cube to a solved position -solve      - Display a two-phase solution
+-sexy       - Apply the sexy move (R U R' U') -scramble   - Print a scramble and apply it
+-exit       - Exit interactive mode (change cube) -help       - Access this help text"""

 ##turn.py
 This module has two classes, Turn and TurnSequence.
 A Turn represents a single move that can be used to manipulate a cube with any arbitrary